 Not only that, but you can always change betting lines to disrupt any possible AI algorithm, set a schedule limit override, or demand even more in juice, your fee, if someone uses an AI algorithm to make wagers.

 That’s why you, the pay per head agent, will always be ahead of any artificial intelligent sports bettor.

-PayPerHead.com is an industry-leading sportsbook management software.
+PayPerHead.com is an industry-leading sportsbook software.
 They stay ahead of the game, and keeping their agents in the know.